pex9/Backup-application/README.md

   - Once the backup is completed, a log file is created on the USB drive.
 This file includes details such as the total size of the backed-up files and the CPU time used to complete the backup.

 - **Background Operation**:
-  - The application runs in the background and is installed during the PC's bootstrap process, ensuring that it starts automatically when the computer boots up in different enviroment.
+  - The application runs in the background and is installed during the PC's bootstrap process, ensuring that it starts automatically when the computer boots up in different environment.

 ## Usage